Health Sciences Charter School

 Health Sciences Charter School is a charter high school located in the City of Buffalo, New York.
 The school opened in 2010 and is located at 1140 Ellicott Street and is located in the East Side of Buffalo, a few blocks north of the Buffalo Niagara Medical Campus.
-The current principal is Mr. Jaime Venning, and the current assistant principal is Ms. Nichole Walls.
+The current principal is Ms. Nichole Walls, and the current assistant principal is Ms. Christie Walker & Mr. John Jones.

 Academics

 Health Sciences Charter School was founded by multiple healthcare organizations (including in response to the growing need of healthcare professionals in the Buffalo area.
 These organizations provide internships to HSCS students as part of their coursework.

 Health Sciences Charter School's partners include: